theintern/intern/docs/configuration.md

 1. Child “c” will be mixed into child “a”
 2. Child “d” will be mixed into the result of 1
 3. The result of 2 will be mixed into the base config
-4. The result of 3 will be the resolved config

 ## Displaying config information

-Intern has two config properties that can be used to display configuration
+Intern provides two ways to display information about its configuration:
-information: `showConfig` and `showConfigs`.
+`describe` and the `--show-config` option.

+The `describe` command will display information about a config file.
+It print the config files top-level description and a list of any child configs it contains, along with their descriptions.

+The `--show-config` option can be provided with the `run` command.
+It will display the fully resolved configuration that would be used to run tests, but it won't actually run any tests.

-### showConfig
+### show-config

-Setting the `showConfig` property to `true` will cause Intern to dump the resolved configuration to the current environment’s console.
+Passing the `--show-config` option to Intern will cause Intern to dump the resolved configuration to the console.

 ```
-$ npx intern showConfig
+$ npx intern --show-show
 {
     "bail": false,
     "baseline": false,